Gamify Your Robots

 - Day 2-3+: Continue to let students work at their own pace in Code.org.
 (Could intersperse some off-line coding activities if desired.)

-- Day 4: Introduce Treasure Hunt and play with the whole group.
+- Day 4: Introduce Treasure Hunt (Make copies for the students) and play with the whole group.
 Use a Flippity.net spinner to pick student names.
 Delete the squares on the grid as students ask for coordinates.
 Have all students mark on a practice grid “X” for a miss and an “O” for a hit.
 Reset the slideshow back to the original file once the game is over so it’s ready for the next class.

-- Day 6: Play Treasure Hunt (or Treasureship) with older students.
+- Day 6: Play Treasureship with older students.
 Play Tic Tac Toe with younger students.

 Different options for assessing the students: